linstrijdom/GeoHosting-Documentation/docs/src/products/geonode/manual/map.md

 ---

-**Next up:** Learn how to publish a map by combining layers, styles, and basemaps into a shareable interactive view.
+**Next up:** Explore GeoNode’s other powerful tools — GeoStories and Dashboards — to bring your data to life.

 <br>